-Toddlers and Sleep Boundaries.
-This is a subject that I love talking about because so many families suddenly find themselves with a toddler who is getting up at night or pushing boundaries and turning bedtime into a 2-hour process!
+Toddlers and sleep boundaries is a subject that I love talking about because so many families suddenly find themselves with a toddler who is getting up at night or pushing boundaries, turning bedtime into a 2 hour process!
 You now suddenly find yourself having to lay with your kiddo to get them to sleep or getting up at night multiple times to tuck them back in.

-Many moms and dads find themselves with no tools in their toolbox for how to fix this issue and months go by and the problem isn’t resolving itself.
-In fact, it’s getting worse….
+Many moms and dads find themselves with no tools in their toolbox for how to fix this issue and months go by with the problem not resolving itself.
+In fact, it gets worse…

 What is a parent to do?

-Let’s talk about a few reasons why toddlers suddenly stop sleeping all night or draw out the bedtime routine to such an extent that you’re ready to lose your mind!
+Let’s talk about a few reasons why toddlers suddenly stop sleeping all night or draw out their bedtime routine to such an extent that you’re ready to lose your mind!

-They’ve been moved to a bed too early and mom and dad didn’t know that removing the crib’s physical boundary would create chaos in their kiddos’ sleep.
-Suddenly a child that was sleeping well in their crib is now coming out of their room a hundred times and is appearing at your bedside at 5 am ready to start the day!
+They’ve been moved to a bed too early and mom and dad didn’t have a clue that removing the physical boundary of the crib was going to create chaos with their kiddos sleep.
+Suddenly a child that was sleeping well in their crib is now coming out of their room a hundred times and is appearing at your bedside at 5am ready to start the day!

 Your child is going to bed too late.
-This is VERY common, but the good news is….It’s an EASY fix!
+This is VERY common, but the good news is, it’s an EASY fix!
 This one change can turn a difficult bedtime into an easy bedtime!
-All kids should go to bed somewhere between 6-8 pm with the majority falling somewhere between 6:30- 7:45.
-Kids that still nap fall closer to the 8 pm bedtime and kids that have stopped the nap may need to be in bed by 6:00-6:15, especially if the nap drop has been recent.
-I know this seems early but I promise, your child needs the sleep!
+Most kids are hardwired for a bedtime somewhere between 6pm and 8pm with the majority falling somewhere between 6:30pm and 7:45pm.
+Kids that still nap fall closer to the 8pm bedtime, and kids that have stopped the nap may need to be in bed by 6:00pm/6:15pm, especially if the nap drop has been recent.
+I know this seems early, but I promise, your child needs the sleep!
 If you haven’t experienced the magic of an early bedtime, try it and see for yourself!

-No!
-Actually, the exact opposite is true.
-Here’s why….
+Not usually.
+Typically the exact opposite is true.
+Here’s why…

 Your toddler has a sleep window just like he did when he was a baby.
-It may be longer now but he still has it.
+It may be longer now, but he still has it.
 This means that once he starts to feel sleepy he needs to be put to bed.
-Keeping him up only results in overtiredness and overtiredness results in difficulty going to sleep and staying asleep.
-So if he gets sleepy at 6:30 or 7:00 and he’s not being put to bed until 7:30 or 8:00.
-Guess what’s going to happen?
+Keeping him up only results in overtiredness, and overtiredness results in difficulty going to sleep and staying asleep.
+So if he gets sleepy at 6:30pm or 7:00pm and he’s not being put to bed until 7:30pm or 8:00pm, guess what’s going to happen?

-The reason he goes from sleepy to hyper is that his adrenal glands have to release cortisol to keep him awake since he’s not being put to bed.
-He gets a second wind and that’s when he gets hyper, silly, doesn’t listen and the bedtime routine starts to become unmanageable.
-Even once he’s in bed he CAN’T fall asleep.
+The reason he goes from sleepy to hyper is because his adrenal glands have released cortisol to keep him awake since he’s not being put to bed.
+He gets a second wind and that’s when he gets hyper and silly, and doesn’t listen.
+The bedtime routine then starts to become unmanageable.
+Even once he’s in bed, he CAN’T fall asleep.

 Does this sound familiar?

-If bedtime has become complicated with your toddler and boundaries have become non-existent, don’t hesitate to reach out to me for some practical tools.
-I will help you bring back the sleep boundaries that your toddler needs, so bedtime can become peaceful again and you can have your evenings back!
+If bedtime has become difficult with your toddler and sleep boundaries have become non-existent, don’t hesitate to reach out to me for some practical tools.
+I will help you bring back the sleep boundaries that your toddler needs, so bedtime can become peaceful again and you and your partner can have your evenings back!